 For an in-home smoker, the most important maintenance task is regularly cleaning the filter.
 Simply remove the filter, wipe it with soap and water, and replace it.
 Filter cleaning is recommended every four to six weeks, but in-home smokers may want to clean them more frequently.
 Most filters should also be replaced annually for peak efficiency, but in-home smokers may want to replace theirs more often because of the increased exposure to secondhand smoke.

 Another important task is cleaning the condenser coils.
 A “micro-film” of dust, dirt, and other microscopic particles builds up on the coils over time, which significantly harms your system.
 A 1⁄4 millimeter film on the coil decreases efficiency by up to 20%, so be sure to wipe it off regularly with soap and water!

 In conclusion, ductless mini splits offer countless benefits and advantages that make them the perfect system for in-home smokers.
-After browsing our collection of ductless mini splits and finding the right system for your home, use MyEZ Install to find a professional technician to handle its installation.
 For any other questions or concerns, call 1-855-337-0001 or contact us online today.